austinmprince/Javascript-Calendar/README.md

 For our creative portion we added the following functionalities
 *  Users can share their calendar with other registered users by name
+*  Users can filter their events by category